MrDapperGent/cloudExplorer/README.md

 A copy of the GNU GPL is located in `LICENSE.txt`.

 # Description
-Cloud Explorer is a simple, free, and open-source S3 client made by me.
+Cloud Explorer is a simple, free, and open-source S3 client.
 It works on Windows, Linux, and Mac.

 # Features